Lucas-Buckley/EE-Simulation/docs/rbm/incremental_plan.md

 > Validation rule: Any time you ask to implement a step, that step must also be validated immediately after implementation.
 Run the listed validations and report pass/fail before proceeding to the next step.

-> Code style rule: Every function must include a brief comment/docstring explaining what it does, its key inputs, and its outputs.
+> Code style rule: Every function must include a brief comment/docstring explaining, in plain English: (1) what the function does, (2) what each input is (name, type, meaning), and (3) what it returns/outputs.

 > Plain-English rule: Write comments/docstrings so a non-expert can follow them.
 Avoid jargon; when you must use a term (e.g., "dict", "group"), define it in plain English and give a short example.

+> Naming rule: Name functions clearly in plain English to reflect their purpose (e.g., `score_fit` instead of `sf`), and prefer full words over abbreviations unless the term is standard and defined.

 ### Step 0: Repo scaffolding
 - Goal: Set up folders and a minimal README for tracking work.